jacegu/Kata-Layout/README.md

 How to help Pip
 ---------------
-1. Write a Layout class.
-You should be able to ask it which row a certain key belongs to.
-It only cares wether a key is in the upper row, in the home row or other row.
+Test drive a piece of software that given a string, and a layout, returns the percentage of keys that would be pressed on each row.
 Uppercase letters are handled exactly the same way as lower case ones.

-2. You will need three layouts: US QWERTY, Dvorak and Colemak).
-3. Test drive some software that given a string, and a layout, returns the percentage of keys pressed on each row.
-   For example: for the sentence `Apple is my favourite fruit` and the `qwerty` layout the result should be: `upper: 22.22%, home: 55.56%, bottom: 22.22%`
+For example: for the sentence `Apple is my favourite fruit` and the `qwerty` layout the result should be: `upper: 22.22, home: 55.56, bottom: 22.22`

+You don't have to deal with User Interfaces or I/O. Pip will know how to invoke your code: he is a smart guy.